BhaveshKarnewar/explore_yavatmal/README.md

 - **Location Search:** Easily search for places to explore with google maps integration.
 - **Attraction Details:** View detailed information about attractions, including descriptions, images, and locations.
-- **Categories:** Browse through different categories of places like restaurants, parks, museums, and more.
+- **Categories:** Browse through different categories of places like restaurants, parks, mandirs and more.
 - **Interactive Maps:** Visualize locations on interactive maps for better navigation.
 - **Personal Experiences:** Created  by analysing events and locations with local residents.
 - **Diverse Perspective:** This feature can be realised only by visiting the web app.